docQodly/docs/docs/studio/coding.md

 ---
 import Column from '@site/src/components/Column'

 Qodly is a groundbreaking hybrid **low-code** application development platform that redefines how you build applications.
 With Qodly, you'll find yourself needing only a minimal amount of code, and sometimes, no code at all.
-It's as simple as designing your application, and Qodly Studio takes care of generating all the necessary code on your behalf.
+It's as simple as designing your application, and the Studio takes care of generating all the necessary code on your behalf.

 While Qodly empowers you with its low-code capabilities, there are situations where coding expertise becomes essential.
-Within Qodly Studio, you'll harness the power of [events](pageLoaders/events/bindingActionToEvents.md) in combination with class functions to effectively manage the intricacies of your web application.
+Within the Studio, you'll harness the power of [events](pageLoaders/events/bindingActionToEvents.md) in combination with class functions to effectively manage the intricacies of your web application.

 ## Coding Structures